7eventy7/Standardized-Seed-Sprites/README.md

 ### **If you wish to translate this mod, do not re-upload it.
 Instead, please leave a comment!**

 *I've easily spent over 100 hours making and updating this mod.
-Please leave your support with an endorsement or comment!*
+Please leave your support on the modpages!*

 ---